What is Neurobiology?

 Perhaps the most famous case study in all of neuroscience is the 1848 story of the railroad worker Phineas Gage.
 Gage was a construction foreman working on the railroad when an unfortunate explosive workplace accident caused a iron rod to be driven through his left frontal lobe, largely destroying it.
 Remarkably, Gage survived this accident and lived another 12 years.
 However, Gage’s acquaintances described subsequent changes in his personality, teaching us that one of the functions of this area of the brain is regulating our inhibitions.

-Image of Phineas Gage and a depiction of the damage from his injury.
-Details provided in the text.
+Phineas Gage and a depiction of the damage from the rod impaled in his brain.

 Case studies can be helpful for the development of hypotheses that can later be tested experimentally.
 For example, consider another famous case study of Patient HM, the man who had his left and right hippocampus surgically removed and couldn’t create certain types of memory.
 A research question based on this case study might be: “Is the hippocampus needed for the creation of navigational memory?”
 Then, an experimental study could be performed in rodents, where we surgically remove the hippocampus (experimental group) or a different part of the brain (control group) and see how well the rodents perform on a memory task.